Autodesk it | Welcome to the New Possible

 Wheeled vehicles can barely handle curbs, much less transport goods and supplies across inaccessible terrain.
 If wheels alone can’t get you where you need to go, rethink it.

 Hyundai partnered with the Autodesk Technology Centers and pushed the generative design capabilities in Fusion 360 to new heights.
-The team optimised the strength and weight of the legs that make its ground-breaking vehicles possible, and quickly turned these ideas into prototypes by additively manufacturing parts.
+The team optimized the strength and weight of the legs that make its ground-breaking vehicles possible, and quickly turned those ideas into prototypes by additively manufacturing parts.

 FACTORY_OS

-Factory_OS is reinventing construction as we know it – by using a factory floor to build affordable homes faster, with less waste, and all the while creating new jobs.
+Factory_OS is reinventing construction as we know it–by using a factory floor to build affordable homes faster, with less waste, and all while creating new jobs.

 PARTNERS IN ADAPTABILITY